alyaparan/Spectre-Meltdown/CONTRIBUTING.md

 By contributing, you agree that your contributions will be licensed under the [MIT License](LICENSE).

 Thank you for helping make Spectre-Meltdown better!

-Feel free to adjust sections (like the security contact email) to fit your preferences and team practices!